YoungBoy Never Broke Again

-Kentrell DeSean Gaulden (born October 20, 1999), known professionally as YoungBoy Never Broke Again or NBA YoungBoy, is an American rapper based in Baton Rouge, Louisiana.
+Kentrell DeSean Gaulden (born October 20, 1999), known professionally as YoungBoy Never Broke Again or NBA YoungBoy, is an American rapper, singer, and songwriter.
 Gaulden released eight mixtapes from 2015 to 2017, and garnered a regional following for his work.
 He signed with Atlantic Records and Artist Partner Group in the latter year to release the singles "Untouchable" and "No Smoke", both of which marked his first entries on the Billboard Hot 100.
-Released in January of the following year, his single "Outside Today" became his first to peak within the chart's top 40, and received quadruple platinum certification by the Recording Industry Association of America (RIAA).
+Released in January 2018, his single "Outside Today" became his first to peak within the chart's top 40, and received quadruple platinum certification by the Recording Industry Association of America (RIAA).
 It served as both his mainstream breakthrough and the lead single for his debut studio album, Until Death Call My Name (2018), which peaked at number seven on the US Billboard 200 despite mixed critical reception.

-His 2019 single, "Bandit" (with Juice Wrld) became his first song to reach the top ten of the Billboard Hot 100.
+His 2019 single, "Bandit" (with Juice Wrld), became his first song to reach the top ten of the Billboard Hot 100.
 Released the following week, his commercial mixtape, AI YoungBoy 2 (2019), debuted atop the Billboard 200 and received 18 gold certifications by the RIAA for each of its tracks.
-The release of its follow-up, 38 Baby 2 (2020) and his second studio album, Top (2020), made Gaulden the second hip hop act to peak the chart thrice within a single year.
+The release of its follow-up, 38 Baby 2 (2020), and his second studio album, Top (2020), made Gaulden the second hip hop act to peak the chart thrice within a single year.
 (Note: American rapper Future was the first rapper to achieve this in 2017, although Gaulden became the first to do so with solo projects.)
 His third album, Sincerely, Kentrell (2021), was released during an incarceration, and became the third project—behind Tupac Shakur's Me Against the World (1995) and Lil Wayne's I Am Not a Human Being (2010)—by an imprisoned artist to debut atop the Billboard 200.
 His fourth album, The Last Slimeto (2022), peaked at number two on the chart and served as his final release with Atlantic.
-Gaulden then signed with Motown to release his fifth and sixth albums: I Rest My Case and Don't Try This at Home (both 2023), both of which peaked within the top-ten of the Billboard 200 despite trailing critical reception.
-Gaulden's seventh studio album I Just Got a Lot on My Shoulders (2024) was deemed a commercial failure, not entering the top one-hundred, while his eighth, MASA (2025) peaked in the top ten.
+Gaulden signed with Motown to release his fifth and sixth albums: I Rest My Case and Don't Try This at Home (both 2023), both of which peaked within the top-ten of the Billboard 200 despite trailing critical reception.
+Gaulden's seventh studio album I Just Got a Lot on My Shoulders (2024), witnessed a steep commercial decline, while his eighth and ninth albums, MASA (2025) and Slime Cry (2026), both peaked within the chart's top ten.